 The number of authorized Caret units is currently fixed at 12,000,000 units.
 Issuances of additional shares of our common stock will reduce an individual stockholder's indirect interest in Caret units, while the interests of Caret unit holders are subject to limited dilution.
-We have established an equity incentive plan (the "Plan") providing for grants of Caret units to our directors, officers and employees and other eligible participants representing up to 1,500,000 Caret units, 1,496,982 of which are currently outstanding.
-In addition to the Caret units reserved for issuance under the Plan, we have sold or contracted to sell an aggregate of 259,642 Caret units to third-party investors, including affiliates of MSD and an entity affiliated with one of our independent directors.
-As a result, we currently own the remaining 82.2% of the outstanding Caret units.
+We have established an equity incentive plan (the "Plan") providing for grants of Caret units to our directors, officers and employees and other eligible participants representing up to 1,500,000 Caret units, 1,496,982 1,371,254 of which are currently outstanding.
+In addition to the Caret units reserved for issuance under the Plan, we have sold or contracted to sell an aggregate of 259,642 122,500 Caret units to third-party investors, including affiliates of MSD and an entity affiliated with one Partners, that remain outstanding as of our independent directors December 31, 2024.
+As a result, we currently own the remaining 82.2% 84.3% of the outstanding Caret units.
 We may choose to issue new Caret units or sell outstanding Caret units to third parties in the future.
 Any such issuances or sales will not require approval from our common stockholders and would reduce our current percentage interest (and indirectly the interest of our common stockholders) in cash distributions in respect of Caret units.
 Moreover, the price at which additional Caret units are sold may not be commensurate to the cash distributions we or our common stockholders would have received if we had retained such Caret units.

-In connection with the sale of 137,142 Caret units in February 2022 (28,571 of which were committed to be purchased at the time), we agreed to use commercially reasonable efforts to provide public market liquidity for such Caret units, or securities into which they may be exchanged, prior to the second anniversary of such sales.
-There can be no assurances that we will be able to provide public market liquidity within such timeframe, or at all, and if we are unable to do so, such investors have a right to require us to redeem their 137,142 Caret units purchased in February 2022.
-Even if we are able to provide public market liquidity an active trading market may not develop, or be sustained, and the market price of such securities may be volatile.
-Additionally, in connection with the pursuit of public market liquidity, we may restructure the Caret units, or securities into which they may be exchanged.
+In connection with the sale of 137,142 Caret units in February 2022 (28,571 of which were committed to be purchased at the time time, but did not close), we agreed to use commercially reasonable efforts to provide public market liquidity for such Caret units, or securities into which they may be exchanged, prior to the second anniversary of such sales. ~~There can be no assurances that we will be able to provide~~Because public market liquidity within such timeframe, or at all, and if we are unable to do so, such was not achieved by February 2024, the investors have a in the February 2022 transaction had the right to require us to redeem cause their 137,142 Caret units purchased in February 2022.
+Even if we are able 2022 to provide public market liquidity an active trading market may not develop, or be sustained, redeemed by Portfolio Holdings at such purchase price less the amount of distributions previously made on such units.
+In April 2024, all of the investors in the February 2022 transaction exercised this right and the market price of such securities may be volatile.
+Additionally, in connection with the pursuit of public market liquidity, we may restructure the elected to have their Caret units or securities into which they may be exchanged. redeemed at the original purchase price less the amount of distributions previously made on such units.

-Certain other changes to the Caret program in connection with the Merger could further impact the economic interests of our common stockholders, including the following:
+Certain other changes to aspects of the Caret program in connection with the Merger could further impact the economic interests of our common stockholders, including the following: